ibm-cloud-docs/power-iaas/network-architecture.md

 {: #private-ipsec}

 You can use IBM Cloud Virtual Router Appliance (VRA) for site-to-site IPSec VPN connectivity.
-In this networking scenario, a General Routing Encapsulation (GRE) tunnel exists between a virtual router in the Power IaaS and the Edge Gateway (VRA) inside the IBM Cloud.
+In this networking scenario, a Generic Routing Encapsulation (GRE) tunnel exists between a virtual router in the Power IaaS and the Edge Gateway (VRA) inside the IBM Cloud.
 For a tutorial on site-to-site VPN connectivity, see [IBM Power Virtual Server Virtual Private Network Connectivity](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_VPN_Tutorial_v1.pdf){: new_window}{: external}.

 Use the following network architecture for environment management by using the public network.
 This model is not ideal for production workloads.
 You can implement this model for proof-of-concept, development, and test purposes.